Continuing Education Courses > Sacral Nerve Manual Assessment and Treatment - Remote Course

-This two-day, remote course for the experienced pelvic rehab therapist will address problem-solving assessments for the major contributory nerves from the sacral plexus to the pelvis in an organized, systematic fashion.
+This two-day online course for the experienced pelvic rehab therapist will address problem-solving assessments for the major contributory nerves from the sacral plexus to the pelvis in an organized, systematic fashion.
 Peripheral sacral plexus nerves included in this course are (sciatic, superior and inferior gluteal, coccygeal nerves, inferior dural tube, pudendal nerve, dorsal clitoral/penile branch, perineal branch, and inferior rectal or hemorrhoidal nerves), which run anterior to the sacrum and coccyx.
-This course is a modified offering of the three-day in-person course on the same topic, and is intended to cover the techniques and skills which can be demonstrated in a remote learning setting.

 Nerves transmit pain messages.
 When nerves are compressed, they can cause pain or weakness.
 Pelvic rehab is traditionally centered around muscles, but muscles are at the will of the innervating nerve.
 Frequently the nerve is overlooked as the source of pain or weakness.
 Unfortunately, the patients who receive diagnoses such as neuropathic pain or nerve entrapment are presented with few options.
 Pelvic neural pain can be mimic or be the actual cause of vulvodynia, labial pain, gluteal and low back pain, SI pain, lower abdominal and bladder pain, pubic symphysis pain, as well as many other syndromes and weakness, such as hypertonicity in the pelvic floor or anorgasmia.

 Participants will need to have a model/person to practice on who is not in the class, as the pacing is designed for one learner and one non-learning model.
 Please see schedule below for which sections will require a live model.
 Note, all labs for this class are external.